| |

 From

-the standpoint of Family rank, one can view this evidence in four ways:
+the standpoint of Family rank, one can view this evidence in three

-Pteruthiusidae), or (4) place the two Asian genera, both of them early
+each of the two Asian groups, both of them early offshoots of the

 these three approaches is justified by the current evidence.
 The first

-approaches emphasizes the long time of divergence between them; the
+approaches emphasizes the long time of divergence of the

-third approach is a middle ground, emphasizing an evolutionary line
+shrike-babblers.
+The third approach is a middle ground (chosen here)

 For

-the moment, I chose the fourth approach.
+the moment, I chose the latter approach.
 It seems to me to be the most

 consistent with the current approach to Family level taxa.
 For example,